install.packages('pak')

 shiny::NS()

-Module UI functions typically wrap the layout, input, and output functions in shiny::tagList()
+Module UI functions usually combine the layout, input, and output functions using tagList()

 .
-Module server functions typically contain the ‘backend’ code in a Shiny server function.
-Both the UI and server module functions are linked by an id
+Module server functions handle the ‘backend’ code within a Shiny server function.
+The UI and server module functions connect through an id

 show/hide mod_var_input_ui()